 Unit tests will be given when all content in each unit has been completed.
 Pop quizzes will be given at intervals during the course.
 Students have ATI tests that will be averaged as a pop test grade.
 Pop quizzes, written assignments, and presentations/projects will be averaged and counted as test grade in Maternal-Newborn Nursing.
 The student must have an average of 80 or better on unit tests for a passing nine week course grade.
 The cumulative final exam will be given at the end of the course.
 The final exam will not be given until all course work is completed, such as unit tests, remediation, written assignments, and project/presentations.
-The student must be present on the day of the final exam in order to complete course requirements.
-The Maternal-Infant final theory grade will be calculated as follows:

-Unit Tests=75% and Final Exam=25%.
+The Maternal-Infant final theory grade will be calculated as follows: Unit Tests=75% and Final Exam=25%.